Winter Solstice

 Crystals: Clear quartz, garnet, pyrite, ruby, dark green crystals

-Foods: Gingerbread, mulled cider/wine, root vegetables
+Foods: Gingerbread, mulled cider/wine, wassail, root vegetables (potato + rosemary), ‘Yule log’ cakes, roasts, stews

 The winter solstice in Australia has always felt like a weird one to me.
 Most of us have grown up with ideas of winter from cooler climes - a time of scarcity, where the land goes to sleep, and cold and lack of food become severe risks (to wildlife and our pre-industrial ancestors).